You can use the Xray's Test Case Importer to import Tests from a CSV or JSON source file.

 The folder path consists of folder names separated by the "/" character, for example: Main Tests/Sub Tests 1/Inner Tests 2

-The value of the respective field should hold the issue key for the required issue to link to the test.
+The field is a list field and the value of the respective field should hold a list the issue keys of the issues to link to the test.

 The direction (inward/outward) can also be specified.